ejoubaud/cypress-browser-extension-plugin/README.md

 ## TODO

-- Add watch, to avoid breaking auto-reloading for extensions that enable it
 - Add Cypress custom commands
 - Handle `.crx`/packaged extensions
 - Cross-browser compatibility (so far built for Chrome, like Cypress, should work OOTB with FF when supported by Cypress but untested so far)